martinprest/Psion2-Datapak-Rampak-reader-writer/README.md

 I used an Arduino to read and write to a Psion II Datapaks and Rampaks, these packs contain a memory chip, two counters and some logic.
 The packs require a 5 V supply, so are well suited to an Arduino Nano which also uses 5 V, powered from USB.

 - Uses linear or paged addressing, larger segmented packs are not supported, maximum OPK file size is 64 kB.
-- Rampaks can be read from or written to.
+- Rampaks can be read from or written to (bits changed from 1 to 0, or 0 to 1).
-- Datapaks can be read from or written to, but not erased (because these packs contain EPROMs which require UV light to erase them).
+- Datapaks can be read from or written to, but not erased (bits from 1 to 0 only, because these packs contain EPROMs which require UV light to erase them).
 - Pack image files for read/write use the standard OPK format of the Psion Developer software, for more info see [Martin Reid's Developer manual](https://sites.google.com/site/martin2reid/psion-organiser-ii/manuals/developer?authuser=0).

 Psion Organiser II pack images can be created, viewed or edited using [Jaap's OPK editor](https://www.jaapsch.net/psion/opkedit.htm), which is at Jaap's webpage, but it can also be used offline.